All Posts

 Is Barbarians at the Gate based on a true story?Yes.
 It dramatizes the real 1988 leveraged buyout battle over RJR Nabisco, at the time the largest LBO in history.
 KKR, Henry Kravis, and Ross Johnson are all real figures.

 What should beginner traders watch first?Start with Inside Job to understand how markets actually work at the macro level.
 Then watch Margin Call for risk management psychology.
 Then watch The Big Short for the most compelling illustration of what happens when you trust your analysis over consensus.
+Save Rogue Trader for the day you take your first real loss.

 Why is Glengarry Glen Ross on a trading movies list?Because trading is fundamentally a game of conviction, decision-making, and psychological endurance.
 Glengarry Glen Ross is one of the most precise studies of those exact dynamics ever put on screen.
 Every failure mode the characters exhibit maps directly to trader behavior.

 What should I do after watching these movies?Build a real process.
 Learn proper entries, position sizing, and risk management.
 A great starting point is our pre-trade entry checklist and our risk management guide.
+Movies are inspiration.
+A repeatable process is what actually makes you money.

 Ready to Build Real Trading Skills?